 Active ingredients: Propylene glycol, alcohol denat.

-About the brand: L'Oréal Paris is one of the most well-known beauty brands, providing affordable products to people around the globe.
+About the brand: L'Oréal Paris is one of the most well-known beauty brands, providing affordable skincare, makeup, and haircare to people around the globe.

 The positive charges of the lamelles attract to the negative charges of damaged areas of the hair, binding the caring actives to smooth the hair fiber exactly where it's needed.

-Though there have been a few other lesser-known products on the market that claim they utilize lamellar water technology, Dr. Rivera says the technology is exclusive to L'Oréal and patent-pending.
-"Today it is only otherwise available in K-Water by Kerastase as a back-bar salon service," she says.
+Though there have been a few other lesser-known products on the market that claim they utilize lamellar water technology, Rivera says as far as L'Oreal hair products are concerned, the technology is exclusive to the brand and patent-pending.
+"Today it is only otherwise available in K-Water by Kérastase as a back-bar salon service," she says.
 In other words, this would be the first time L'Oréal is launching an at-home lamellar water product.

 About My Hair: Fine hair